chenxingqiang/visualization_by_echo_state_network/README.md

 We show the results of visualization of the two datasets for "Echo state network without dimension reduction" method.

-### sine function value dataset
+### Sine function value dataset
-1. The dimension of readout weight vector is 1
+* Case 1: The dimension of readout weight vector is 1

 When the dimension of the readout weight vector is 1, we have 3 clusters as in the following figure.